About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 "In my opinion, 'voice' is the most important ingredient in a successful book.
 The plot may be clever, but if the voice doesn't engage us, how can we care?"

-—Margaret Maron writes the Judge Deborah Knott Mysteries.
+—Margaret Maron, author of the Judge Deborah Knott Mysteries.
 She’s won every major mystery-writing award since the first in the series, The Bootlegger’s Daughter.

 __________________________________